 In the review of the financial statements, the AC had discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and considered the clarity of key disclosures in the financial statements.
-The AC reviewed, amongst other matters, the following key audit matters reported by external auditors for FY2021.
+The AC reviewed, amongst other matters, the following key audit matter reported by external auditors for FY2022.

-The measurement of revenue in the project business.
-The AC considered the findings of the external auditors that there were no identified deviations in operating effectiveness of controls applied by the Group over revenue from construction contracts.
+Key Audit Matter How these issues were addressed by AC The measurement of revenue in the project business The AC considered the findings of the external auditors that there were no identified deviations in operating effectiveness of controls applied by the Group over revenue from construction contracts.
 The estimates applied for recognition of construction contracts revenue were found to be reasonable and that there were no material variance identified.
 The AC was satisfied with the accounting of the Group's revenue.